noqqe/vim/README.md

 Please do not use without reading and understanding the configuration.
 On github for automation reasons.

+### This Repo

+This Repo used to be my vim configuration, but I switched to neovim, which supports `lua` configuration and vimscript configuration as well.

+Since 0.5.0 version of neovim is out I no longer take care of compatiblitiy to `vim` 8.0.

+However, my vim config is needed from time to time.
+If you're interested in that, see the branch `vim` in this repo, it will be updated from time to time when needed

 ### Custom Keybindings

 * `-r` - Reload all configurations (after config change)